Speech Language Pathology (MSLP)

 This course provides an introduction to current methods and basic strategies associated with the use of augmentative and alternative communication aids and approaches in patients with varying types of communicative disorders.
 The course addresses the knowledge and skills required for assessment and identification of potential AAC users, decision making, and instructional development and implementation.

 MSLP 6001.
-Aging, Cultural and Linguistic Diversity.
+Cultural and Linguistic Diversity.
 3 Credit Hours.

 This course addresses the cultural and linguistic diversity relevant to clinical practice in the profession of speech-language pathology.
 Students acquire a knowledge base regarding the interaction of culture, dialects, and bilingualism with communication disorders and learn to apply it to clinical situations.